iitggithub/ezshare_cpap/README.md

 The O2 ring CSV files will be zipped and uploaded to Sleep HQ using your Sleep HQ API Credentials.

-### How do i enabla automatic uploads to Sleep HQ?
+### How do i enable automatic uploads to Sleep HQ?

 If you've got an older version of the script, you need to update to at least version 9 when the functionality was first implemented.
 Running the script should trigger an automatic update to the latest version.
 You'll need your Client UID and Client Secret in order to begin.
 These are generated in the Account Settings page of Sleep HQ.